mikesmullin/cpp11-14-17-examples/README.md

 ## Classes

-Here's an example of class inheritance in C++ using a base class Animal, nd subclasses Bat and Cat that inherit from Animal and override the sound field via their constructors:
+Here's an example of class inheritance in C++ using a base class Animal, and subclasses Bat and Cat that inherit from Animal and override the sound field via their constructors:

 ```cpp